jerith/xpathlet/README.md

 --------

-At the moment, xpathlet consists of a probably-buggy parser that builds a probably-broken AST.
+At the moment, xpathlet consists of a probably-buggy parser that builds a probably-broken AST and a definitely-incomplete expression engine that understands basic location paths and node test.
 In the future, it will hopefully be a fully standards-compliant [XPath 1.0][2] implementation that operates on ElementTree objects.

 Why?
 WHY!?
 ----------